PainterHalver/sc_lab/lab3/README.md

 - 🟩Use SonarQube to scan app source code, build Docker image and push to ECR
 - 🟩Deploy new app version (Can use CodeDeploy) => Using terraform, apply new launch template version Patching with new base AMI (e.g., by running the terraform pipeline)
-- 🟩Jumphost, 🟨Jenkins, 🟨app should be patched easily without affecting server data
+- 🟩Jumphost, 🟨Jenkins, 🟩app should be patched easily without affecting server data

 #### Checklist